ZeynabLiraki/listmanager/README.md

     npm start

-3. Open the application in your browser that is provided for you:
+3. Open your browser at:

     http://localhost:9000/

 ## 🧑‍💻Development

-- Source TypeScript files are located in /src/components
+- Source TypeScript files are in:          /src/core  and src/templates
-- Stylesheets in /src/assets
+- Stylesheets in:                         /src/assets
-- Webpack handles bundling to /dist
+- Webpack handles bundling to:           /dist
+- Tests are in:                         /src/test
+- Build for production with:
-- Use npm run build for production build
+       npm run build

 ## ✅Testing